anushkadeshpande/js-scratchpad/promises/README.md

 - pending
 - fulfilled
 - rejected

+> Promise objects are immutable
+> They can be resolved only once

 When a promise is in `pending` state, it means we're still waiting for the operation to be completed